Eco-341: Florida sand pine scrub

 Peninsula coasts

-Scrub communities on the peninsula coasts are found on dune systems associated with the Pamlico and Silver Bluff terraces of the Pleistocene period.[lower-alpha 3] Peninsular coastal scrubs are found on the east (Atlantic) coast of Florida as far north as St. Johns County, and were formerly found as far south as northern Broward County, although the southernmost scrubs on the east coast have been lost to urban development.
-On the west (Gulf) coast, scrubs are found as far north as near the Cedar Keys,[lower-alpha 4] and were formerly found as far south as Marco Island, but the scrubs on that island have also been lost to urban development.[47]
+Scrub communities on the peninsula coasts are found on dune systems associated with the Pamlico and Silver Bluff terraces of the Pleistocene period.[c]
+Peninsular coastal scrubs are found on the east (Atlantic) coast of Florida as far north as St. Johns County, and were formerly found as far south as northern Broward County, although the southernmost scrubs on the east coast have been lost to urban development.
+On the west (Gulf) coast, scrubs are found as far north as near the Cedar Keys,[d] and were formerly found as far south as Marco Island, but the scrubs on that island have also been lost to urban development.[47]
 Extensive loss of scrub habitat has occurred throughout Florida.
 By one estimate, almost 70% of the scrub habitat in northern Brevard County was lost between 1943 and 1991.[48]

 Mulvania observes that the scrubs on the coasts, and particularly those on the east coast, appear to be more recent in origin than scrubs of the interior.
 The soils on which coastal scrubs are found appear to be recently formed, containing a large proportion of shells, while shells have disappeared from the older soils on which interior scrubs grow.
 Mulvania also notes that the vegetation of coastal scrubs is less uniform than that of interior scrubs.[49]